PopMart: Live from Mexico City

 PopMart: Live from Mexico City is a concert film by Irish rock band U2.
 It was shot on 3 December 1997 at Foro Sol in Mexico City, Mexico, during their PopMart Tour.
 It was released on VHS and Video CD in November 1998, and was re-released in September 2007 on DVD.
 It was nominated for the Grammy Award for Best Long Form Music Video in 2000.
 Select songs from the release were featured on the 2000 live album Hasta la Vista Baby!
 U2 Live from Mexico City.

 Footage

 The show opens with the non-dance version of "Mofo", and contains standard PopMart setlist inclusions.
 Bono forgets some of the lyrics of "Desire" during the acoustic set.
+Michael Hutchence, lead singer of INXS and a close friend to the band members, had died by suicide approximately two weeks earlier; the performance of "One" was tearfully dedicated to him, with Bono changing some of the lyrics to reflect his grief.
 While minor edits were made before release (such as Bono telling a fan to turn his laser pointer off at the end of "New Year's Day") this is the only U2 home video to date that contains a concert's complete setlist.
 Selected tracks from this performance were later released on the 2000 exclusive fan club-only live album, Hasta la Vista Baby!